alantech/alanlang-homepage/src/the-turing-completeness-problem.md

 To accomplish automatic parallelization, we need something different from a classic Turing tape to compile to.
 We call this the Alan Graphcode: a bytecode format with graph annotations that is guaranteed to have no cycles.
 A dependency graph of operations to perform, with some of these also having a subgraph of operations to perform, provides us with the information we need to know which operations are safe to execute in parallel, coupled with (implied) operation execution time estimates to determine if it makes sense to do so.

-This acyclic graphcode seems incompatible with any sort of control flow at first glance, though, since a dependency graph of operations that must all be executed appears to preclude the behavior of JUMP operations, like the classic [JNZ (Jump if Not Zero)](https://www.aldeid.com/wiki/X86-assembly/Instructions/jnz).
+Alan's acyclic graphcode seems incompatible with any sort of control flow at first glance, though, since a dependency graph of operations that must all be executed appears to preclude the behavior of JUMP operations, like the classic [JNZ (Jump if Not Zero)](https://www.aldeid.com/wiki/X86-assembly/Instructions/jnz).
 Alan allows `if` statements and even [guaranteed halting versions of classic looping constructs are in a standard library](https://docs.alan-lang.org/std_seq.html) that provide a predictable "worst case" execution time based on a maximum iteration count allowed.
-We will demonstrate how Alan allows control flow with a graph-based representation can be made Turing Complete for most practical purposes and is therefore a lossless computational representation that also makes automatic parallelization possible.
+We will demonstrate how Alan allows control flow with a graph-based representation that makes automatic parallelization possible.

 ![Turing Tape Example with JNZ](./turing-tape.png)